geeksblabla/geeksblabla.com/blablas/ep158/index.md

 0:32:56 - Data training and Whisper and how many hours of darija data is used ?

-0:34:30 - Format of data that is used for training, and arcitecture of web application presented in DevoxxMA
+0:34:30 - Format of data that is used for training, and architecture of web application presented in DevoxxMA

 0:39:37 - The use case of DevoxxMA

-0:44:30 - Finetuning of an LLM, models and details
+0:44:30 - Fine-tuning of an LLM, models and details

 0:56:20 - Evaluation set for different dialects per regions in morocco